Minimus713/mini_port_scanner/README.md

   So, I figure starting with a simple scan of all ports makes sense.
 0-65535, one by one.
 But, how do I actually ping/connect to a port, and what does that even mean to do that?
 - Okay, so I wrote down a bunch of stuff in the README that helps me understand what the heck a port scanner is.
 Time to actually write some code.
 - Was able to write most of the logic for creating a vanilla scan, but for some reason I am having some trouble creating the connection with the socket.
+- Back at it today and this time with Chatty.
+Looks like that issue was not an issue but a misunderstanding.
+Looks like that means the port is filtered or unresponsive.
+Additionally, using setdefaulttimeout only works for sockets created after that, so that caused me to not auto-timeout properly.

 ## The Questions